 They documented everything from how hard it was to say goodbye to their landlord and drop off most of their worldly belongs at the local Goodwill in Asheville, N.C. to traveling the coastlines of Korea and experiencing how raw writhing octopus tastes and sticks to the roof of your mouth.

-Now, the Kimchi and Cornbread site features their writing, photography, family travel adventures, destination reviews, and more.
+Now, they’re based along the beautiful shores of pretty Saipan and the Kimchi and Cornbread site features their writing, photography, family travel adventures, destination reviews, and more.

 With their two young children, they travel frequently throughout Asia and love to write, photograph, and produce videos of their adventures.